-Borrowings under the Holdco Revolving Credit Facility are secured by two Ultramaxes already owned by the Company, the M/V Helsinki Eagle and the M/V Stockholm Eagle and one Ultramax, which was delivered to the Company in the second quarter of 2021, the M/V Rotterdam Eagle (collectively, the "Initial Vessels").
+Borrowings under the Holdco Revolving Credit Facility were secured by three Ultramaxes - the M/V Helsinki Eagle and the M/V Stockholm Eagle and the M/V Rotterdam Eagle (collectively, the "Initial Vessels").
 A fee of \$0.2 million was paid to the RCF Lenders.

-The maturity date for the Holdco Revolving Credit Facility is December 31, 2021 on which day the aggregate principal outstanding amount of all loans outstanding should be paid in full.
+The maturity date for the Holdco Revolving Credit Facility was December 31, 2021 on which day the aggregate principal outstanding amount of all loans outstanding would have been required to be paid in full.

-The Holdco Revolving Credit Facility includes affirmative and negative covenants and events of default that are customary for transactions of this kind.
-Additionally, the Holdco Revolving Credit Facility includes a minimum consolidated liquidity covenant that requires the Company on a consolidated basis (but excluding Shipco and its subsidiaries (the "Restricted Subsidiaries")) to maintain cash equivalents in an amount not less than the greater of (i) \$600,000 per vessel owned directly or indirectly by the Company and its subsidiaries and (ii) 7.5% of the consolidated total debt of the Company.
-The Holdco Revolving Credit Facility also requires the Company, on a consolidated basis (but excluding the maintain, at all times, the ratio of its minimum value adjusted tangible equity of total assets of not less than 0.30 to 1.
-Finally, the Holdco Revolving Credit Facility requires the Company, on a consolidated basis (but excluding the Restricted Subsidiaries) to maintain, at all times, positive working capital.
-The Company was in compliance with its financial covenants under the Holdco Revolving Credit Facility as of June 30, 2021.
+The Holdco Revolving Credit Facility included affirmative and negative covenants and events of default that are customary for transactions of this kind.
+Additionally, the Holdco Revolving Credit Facility included a minimum consolidated liquidity covenant that requires the Company on a consolidated basis (but excluding Shipco and its subsidiaries (the "Restricted Subsidiaries")) to maintain cash equivalents in an amount not less than the greater of (i) \$600,000 per vessel owned directly or indirectly by the Company and its subsidiaries and (ii) 7.5% of the consolidated total debt of the Company.
+The Holdco Revolving Credit Facility also required the Company, on a consolidated basis (but excluding the Restricted Subsidiaries) to maintain, at all times, the ratio of its minimum value adjusted tangible equity of total assets of not less than 0.30 to 1.
+Finally, the Holdco Revolving Credit Facility required the Company, on a consolidated basis (but excluding the Restricted Subsidiaries) to maintain, at all times, positive working capital.
+The Company was in compliance with its financial covenants under the Holdco Revolving Credit Facility as of September 30, 2021.